GCTC-NTGC/gc-digital-talent/documentation/accessibility.md

 _Note:_ This may change but should remain similar.

-### `pa11y`

-[`pa11y`](https://github.com/pa11y/pa11y) is an automated a11y testing tool that we intend to add to our CI/CD pipeline.
-It will check for a11y warnings/errors by crawling the site from a provided `sitemap.xml` and running `axe-core` on all pages.
-However, it will only check the initial page load and cannot check application state changes.

 ### `cypress-axe`

 We are doing automated a11y testing in our E2E testing with [`cypress-axe`](https://www.npmjs.com/package/cypress-axe).
 When writing tests your cypress tests, it is considered best practice to add `cy.checkA11y()` when changing the state of the application.
 Some examples (non-exhaustive) of when to check a11y with cypress are: